 Prior to joining Beveridge & Diamond, Kirstin worked as a deputy prosecuting attorney at the Clark County Prosecutor's office.
-She also worked as a legal intern with the Department of Transportation, Maritime Administration, and as a summer clerk at Earthjustice.
+She was also a legal intern with the U.S. Department of Transportation’s Maritime Administration and a summer clerk at Earthjustice.

-Before attending law school, Kirstin served a year with AmeriCorps working in the Flathead Valley doing watershed conservation and restoration work on the Flathead River, working with local farmers to create and implement restoration plans for their riverbanks.
-She also led environmental education sessions at her local Boys and Girls Club on the importance of wetlands and sustainable water resources.
+Before law school, Kirstin served with AmeriCorps in the Flathead Valley doing watershed conservation and restoration work on the Flathead River and working with local farmers to create and implement restoration plans for their riverbanks.
+She also led environmental education sessions at her local Boys & Girls Club on the importance of wetlands and sustainable water resources.

-Kirstin has also taught a portion of an environmental law class at the University of Washington School of Law, walking students through a case study of the practical application of the Comprehensive Environmental Response, Compensation, and Liability Act (known as CERCLA or Superfund) in the context of the Portland Harbor Superfund site.
+More recently, Kirstin taught a portion of an environmental law class at the University of Washington School of Law, walking students through a case study of the practical application of the Comprehensive Environmental Response, Compensation, and Liability Act (known as CERCLA or Superfund) in the context of the Portland Harbor Superfund site.

 - University of Washington (2012)